-This prompted Steff to develop the workshops, tools and resources that we offer today.
+This prompted Steff to develop the workplace programme, tools and resources that we offer today.
 These services have made a positive difference to a range of individuals and businesses across the UK.

 We’ve all got different relationships with technology.
 What’s healthy for one person, may not be healthy for another.
 We’re here to give you the tools to define what’s healthy for you so that you can create a tech/life balance and thrive both personally and professionally.